 Most commercial tenant brokers are free to work with (they typically split commissions with the property’s listing agent) and are highly knowledgeable about the market and how to unearth hidden savings.
 A new trend of salaried brokers who don’t pursue commissions is also on the rise, further reducing the risk to working with a broker to just about zero.
 From finding spaces more efficiently to negotiating your lease, a commercial tenant broker will only make your life easier.

 If you visit a commercial space and think there’s even the slightest chance it could be your future office, make an offer.
-Seriously.
-Don’t be shy.
-You honestly have nothing to lose.
 Making an offer is a non-binding step that simply lets the landlord know you’re interested in a space and that you’re not afraid to move on it.
 In return, the landlord will take you more seriously as a prospective tenant.

 Worst case scenario, you can always drop out of contention for the space and continue the search.